What does it cost to use WOLF Architects?

 Do you have any special requirements such as swimming pools, basements, lifts or other disabled access?
 These luxuries can often add to the level of complexity in both design and build and can take more time to consider.

 Which of our services do you require?
 Refer to the previous section on- “What do Architects do”.
 In some cases all services may be necessary and this is often referred to as “full architectural services”.
 Most of our clients require at least the first 5 services with the last two being optional.
-I heard Architects charge 10% of costs?
+Clients with significant build experience and want to be more hands on may require less involvement from their architect.

 What is your time frame?
-Working to tighter deadlines will mean allocating more resources and this can affects costs.
+Working to tighter deadlines might require for your project to be fast tracked.
+Allocating more resources for speed can affects costs.

 If you are able to provide us with information for all of the 8 points above we would be able to give you a good estimate on fees.
 Without this information we could only give you a very broad range which may not be very helpful.
 Without detailed information most architects might make a guess based on what they feel is an appropriate construction cost.